WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/CE/William/README.md

 System.out.println("\nThe accuracy for the training set is " + acc1 + " percent");
 System.out.println("\nThe accuracy for the test set is " + acc2 + " percent");
 ```
 And that's a simple multi-class logistic regression.
-In the next section, a give a short report on the results.
+In the next section, I give a short report on the results.

 #### Results